mitchellwrosen/boston-haskell-arcade/README.md

 - Draws something to the screen.
 - Ends at some point.

+Events and drawing primitives are provided by the [termbox-banana](https://hackage.haskell.org/package/termbox-banana-0.1.0/docs/Termbox-Banana.html) library, and higher-level drawing functions can be found in [`Bha.View`](./src/Bha/View.hs).

-There is currently one supported style of game: the Elm architecture.
+There are currently two supported styles of game: Elm-style and Banana-style.

+### Elm-style

 An Elm game has five components.